louischarlot/DeepLearning_Applications_PyTorch/README.md

 # Deep Learning applications on PyTorch

-This repository contains some Deep Learning personal applications, using different methods (CNN, RNN), to solve diverse problems.
+This repository contains some personal applications of Deep Learning, using different methods (CNN, RNN), to solve various problems.

 ## Table Of Contents